Tvalley71/dantherm/info.md

 ![Skærmbillede 2024-05-01 170317](https://github.com/Tvalley71/dantherm/assets/83084467/2a56a4f0-0016-4797-a0ca-f352082f716c)

-The bypass damper cover
+#### The bypass damper cover

 ![Skærmbillede 2024-05-01 170504](https://github.com/Tvalley71/dantherm/assets/83084467/1997bd58-a07a-4c32-b3f2-f96c16acda69)

 > [!NOTE]
-> The functions of the Preheater and HAC-module are currently unsupported due to lack of testing possibilities.
-If these functions are desired, please contact me, and we may provide support in collaboration.
+> Preheater and HAC module functions are currently unsupported due to limited testing possibilities.
+If support for these functions are desired, please contact me for potential collaborative efforts to provide the support.

 ### Languages

 Currently supported languages:

-Danish, English and French
+Danish, English and French.

 > [!NOTE]
-> Please feel free to grab one of the language files on Github [here](./custom_components/dantherm/translations) and translate it to your language and I will include .
+> Want to help translate?
+Grab a language file on GitHub [here](./custom_components/dantherm/translations) and I'll include it in future releases!

-Installation
+### Installation

 HACS

+Tvalley71